Nerve Monitoring Systems

 Similarly, the recurrent laryngeal nerve, a branch of the vagus nerve, is one of the nerves at risk during neck dissections, including thyroid surgery.
 Damaging this nerve can severely affect an individual’s ability to speak, swallow, and aspirate.
 Clinical evidence demonstrates the benefits of intraoperative nerve monitoring for nerve preservation and as a risk-minimizing tool.1-13

-Medtronic’s NIMTM Nerve Monitoring Systems help surgeons locate and identify the nerve, monitor and control manipulation effects on the nerve, and confirm nerve integrity prior to completing the surgery.
+Medtronic’s NIM® Nerve Monitoring Systems help surgeons locate and identify the nerve, monitor and control manipulation effects on the nerve, and confirm nerve integrity prior to completing the surgery.
+Patients can learn more about thyroid surgery and nerve monitoring in our patient information section.

 Lo C, Kwok F, Yuen P. A prospective evaluation of recurrent laryngeal nerve paralysis during thyroidectomy.
 Archives of Surgery 2000;135(2): 204-207.